 - In the video game of The Amazing Spider-Man, Smythe breaks free of prison and heads back to his lab, realizing he's mutating into a monster.
 He activates a Slayer unit and uses it to kill himself.

-- Fire Emblem Akaneia plays this straight with Hardin, but the remake of Mystery of the Emblem has a particularly cruel twist on this trope: Eremiah was an orphanage caretaker brainwashed by Gharnef into creating Tykebombs.
+- Fire Emblem: Mystery of the Emblem plays this straight with Hardin, but the DS remake has a particularly cruel twist on this trope: Eremiah was an orphanage caretaker brainwashed by Gharnef into creating Tykebombs.
 After the party defeats her, Gharnef un-brainwashes her as she's dying just so she can re-live the most horrible memories of her former life in her last moments.
 Just in case you didn't realise he was a colossal dick before...

 - This is heavily implied to happen to the Grima-possessed Avatar from the Bad Future in Fire Emblem Awakening, who seizes control of their body long enough to allow Lucina to land the final blow, and apologizes to their child Morgan with their last breath.